informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 #### **[LCD-IP-RespOK]**

-If a header *h'*, returned by the secondary *s*, is equal to *h* the  detector does nothing.
+If for each  secondary *s*, the returned header *h'* is equal to *LightStore.LatestVerified()* the detector sets `LightStore.Update(LightStore.LatestVerified,StateTrusted)` and terminates successfully.

+**TODO:** shall we set all predecessors also to `StateTrusted`?

 #### **[LCD-IP-RespBad]**

-Otherwise, that is, if *h'* returned by *s* is different from *h*, the  detector has to analyze the situation.
+Otherwise, that is, if *h'* returned by *s* is different from **LightStore.LatestVerified()*, the detector has to analyze the situation.
 If the detector can prove a fork starting from *LightStore.LatestTrusted().Height* on the main chain by performing the bisection protocol with *s*, it stops the light client and submits evidence.

 #### **[LCD-IP-PEERSET]**

 Whenever the  detector observes misbehavior of a full node from the set of Secondaries it should be replaced by a fresh full node.
-(A full node that has not been primary or secondary before).
+(A full node
+that has not been primary or secondary before).